 The selection of a research advisor is one of the most important decisions you will make in graduate school.
-The research advisor not only affects the particular project you will work on, but your research advisor will have a profound effect on your development as a scientist.
+The research advisor not only affects the particular project you will work on. but your research advisor will have a profound effect on your development as a scientist.
 The research advisor will shape your attitudes toward research and science in general.
 Therefore it is necessary that you carefully consider your choice of research advisor.
 You will begin your selection by considering the area of chemistry in which you are interested.
 This process generally starts in the beginning of your first semester in graduate school.
 A good place to start the selection process is the departmental web page.
 This contains a short summary of the research interests of each of the faculty member in the department.
 By the middle of the first semester you should begin interviewing faculty members about their interests.
 Most faculty members are more than happy to discuss their research with you, so do not hesitate to approach them.
-You are required to interview at least three faculty members and fill out the form found in the back of this handout.
-You should complete your interviews by the middle of your second semester at MTSU.
+You are required to interview at least three faculty members and fill out the form found in the appendix.
 Once you have decided on your choice of research advisor you must formally request permission to work with a particular faculty member and obtain their signature on the form naming them as your research advisor.
 Be aware that some faculty members may not be able to accept you as a research student they may already have two or more graduate students, they may not have time to work with additional students in their laboratory and/or they may not have enough space or enough equipment and funding.
 Do not be discouraged, and do not take the decision of a potential research advisor to not accept new students in their laboratory personally.
-Once you have secured the necessary signatures, the form should be returned to the M.S. program coordinator.
+Once you have secured the necessary signatures, the form should be returned to the MS program coordinator.
 The deadline for the submission of this form is the beginning of your second semester at MTSU.
+For those who are receiving assistantship support, you should have selected a research advisor by your first semester to retain support (vide supra).
+Submit page 10 to the MS coordinator by the end of your 1st semester.